Apple facing US import ban on some iPhones in tech dispute

-The U.S. Trade International Trade Commission decision is the latest twist in a bitter legal dispute between Qualcomm and Apple over the rights to some of the technology that enables the iPhone to connect to the internet.
+The U.S. Trade International Trade Commission decision is the latest twist in a bitter legal dispute between Qualcomm and Apple over the rights to some of the technology that connects iPhones to the internet.

 It’s unclear if the recommended ban will be imposed or even which iPhone models would be affected.
 McNamara’s recommendation still must be weighed by the full trade commission.

-Qualcomm applauded the decision.
+Qualcomm applauded McNamara’s findings.
 Apple didn’t immediately respond to a request for comment.

+A similar decision was reached by a trade commission judge last September in another patent infringement case that Qualcomm filed against Apple.
+The full commission is expected issue its ruling on that judge’s initial findings later Tuesday.

+The legal battle between Qualcomm and Apple broke out more than two years ago after the U.S. Federal Trade Commission sued Qualcomm for allegedly using its portfolio of mobile technology patents to gouge smartphone makers and stifle competition in the chip market.
+A federal court judge in San Jose, California, is still mulling a decision in that case, two months after presiding over a trial.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.